3 of 5 workers injured in Bukit Batok blast discharged from hospital

 WORKERS TOLD TO STAY HOME

 ZTP Ginseng Birdnest director Phang Kwee San told Channel NewsAsia that the injured workers include four women and one man.
-Three of them are Singaporeans, two are Malaysians and one is from China.
+Three of them are Singaporeans, one is Malaysian and one is from China.

 Its workers at Enterprise Centre have been told to stay at home while the company assesses the situation, and they could be redeployed to the company's headquarters in Tuas, the director added.